espenhw/dubstep/README.md

 You can tell Dubstep to `loadData(dataset)`.
 That will:

 1. Check the whether dataset's database has had its schema loaded (if it has one).
-If not, it will drop all tables in the database and load the supplied schema definition.
-Incidentally, this is remembered by the database object - thus, if you arrange to share the database object between your tests the schema will only be reloaded once.
+If not, it will drop *all* tables in the database and load the supplied schema definition.
+Incidentally, this is remembered by the database instance - thus, if you arrange to share the database instance between your tests the schema will only be reloaded once.

 1. Empty any tables referenced in the dataset.